Loading and Imaging Atom Arrays via Electromagnetically Induced Transparency: Abstract

 \section{Abstract}

 Arrays of neutral atoms present a promising system for quantum computing, quantum sensors, and other applications, several of which would profit from the ability to load, cool, and image the atoms in a finite magnetic field.
 In this work, we develop a technique to image and prepare $^{87}$Rb atom arrays in a finite magnetic field by combining EIT cooling with fluorescence imaging.
-We achieve $99.6(3)\,\%$ readout fidelity at $98.2(3)\,\%$ survival probability and up to $68(2)\%$ single-atom stochastic loading probability.
-We further develop a model to predict the survival probability, which also agrees well with several other atom array experiments.
+We achieve an average readout fidelity of $99.7(1)\,\%$ at $98.2(3)\,\%$ survival probability and up to $68(2)\%$ single-atom stochastic loading probability in a 2.3\,G magnetic field, with performance validated at fields up to 10\,G. We further develop a model to predict the survival probability, which also agrees well with several other atom array experiments.
 Our technique cools both the axial and radial directions, and will enable future continuously-operated neutral atom quantum processors and quantum sensors.